LiaoJimmy/effective-typescript/pages/item63.md

 :: content ::

-# Use an optional never type to disallow a property
+# Use an optional never type to model Exclusive Or

 ```ts {monaco}
 interface OnlyThingOne {